 More about the debate over data: This college freshman is worried about affirmative action — but not that it will keep him out of Harvard

-In Sunnyvale, California, among the office parks of Silicon Valley, Elton Lin runs Illumin Education, a consulting service offering life coaching and college application advice to high school students.
-Unlike Asian Advantage College Consulting or Ivy League Coach — companies mentioned in the Harvard lawsuit for their services to help applicants stand out among a pool of similar Asian students — Illumin’s services aren’t aimed specifically at Asians.
+In Sunnyvale, California, among the office parks of Silicon Valley, Elton Lin runs Ilumin Education, a consulting service offering life coaching and college application advice to high school students.
+Unlike Asian Advantage College Consulting or Ivy League Coach — companies mentioned in the Harvard lawsuit for their services to help applicants stand out among a pool of similar Asian students — Ilumin’s services aren’t aimed specifically at Asians.
 Lin says the Harvard lawsuit isn’t a big discussion among the many Asian families who visit his office.